What’s Vegetarian at Jimmy John’s? (Updated for 2026)

-Looking for Jimmy Johns vegetarian options?
-You’ll find one dedicated meatless sandwich on the standard menu.
-There’s also a free veggie-and-condiment bar, so you can build a solid sub or a lettuce wrap.
-It’s a meat-forward chain, so the choices stay simple.
-But they’re real, and they’re easy to order.
+Looking for Jimmy John’s vegetarian options?
+You’ll find one dedicated meatless sandwich on the standard menu, plus a free veggie-and-condiment bar for building your own.
+This fast food sub chain is meat-forward, so the choices stay simple, but they’re real and it’s easy to order vegetarian here.
 For more meatless restaurant guides, check out What’s Vegetarian.

 Jimmy John’s opened on January 13, 1983, in Charleston, Illinois.
 Jimmy John Liautaud started it at age 19.
 He borrowed about $25,000 from his father.
 A hot-dog stand turned out to be too pricey, so he pivoted to a gourmet sandwich shop instead.
-The formula stuck.
+The formula stuck, and the chain built its whole fast-food brand on “Freaky Fast” delivery of sub sandwiches, not on catering to vegetarians.

 As of 2026, the chain runs about 2,600 US locations, roughly 98% of them franchised.
 Inspire Brands bought Jimmy John’s in 2019.
 That’s the same group behind Arby’s, Dunkin’, Buffalo Wild Wings, Sonic, and Baskin-Robbins.
 Roark Capital Group had taken a majority stake back in 2016.
 Here’s the upside for you.
 It’s a sub shop, not a steak or seafood place.
 So you get a genuine vegetarian sandwich, not a single sad side salad.